lnsayer/my-website/_posts/titanic_machine_learning_project.md

 ### 2. Data cleaning, feature selection and engineering

 Now let's try and make some other features useful and even create a new feature.
-First we will extract all the titles of the passengers.
+First, we will extract all the titles of the passengers.
 These might be useful since it can explicity tell the model the age and sex of a passenger, as well as their marital status.
 This code makes a new column 'Title' which returns the string following a comma and space and then a full stop e.g. for `, Mr.` it returns `Mr`.
-We can see how many entries have each title with `value_counts`.
+We can see how many of the original entries have each title with `value_counts`.

 ```python
 pd.set_option("display.max_rows", None)